 What Is Buccal Fat Removal?

-Buccal fat removal is a plastic surgery procedure for reducing prominent cheeks.
+Buccal fat removal (cheek fat removal) is a plastic surgery procedure for reducing prominent cheeks.
 The goal of buccal fat removal surgery is to thin the cheeks, specifically in the area of the cheek hollows.
-The result is a thinner looking face.
+The result is a thinner looking face and more accentuated cheekbones.

 About The Buccal Fat Removal Procedure

 During your buccal fat removal, your doctor will sedate you through intravenous sedation or general anesthesia.

 Once you’re sleeping comfortably, he will make an incision inside your mouth, on the inner portion of your cheek.
 Because the incision is in your mouth, you’ll have no visible scarring after your surgery.

 Next, your surgeon will gently push on your cheeks, popping your buccal fat pad into your mouth through the incision.
 From there, your surgeon can extract the fat pad and trim it to the desired size before putting it back in place within your cheek.
 When the newly trimmed fat pad is safely tucked back in your cheek, your surgeon will close his incision and repeat the process on your other cheek.

 Because the action happens inside your mouth, recovering from a buccal fat procedure is a little different from typical surgery recovery.
 Following your procedure, you’ll likely need to stay on a liquid diet for at least several days.
 You may also need to: